weaveworks/weave/site/troubleshooting.md

 The 'Reconnects' section lists peers that this router is aware of, but is not currently connected to.
-Each line contains some information about whether it is attempting to connect or is waiting for a while before connecting again.
+Each line contains some information about what went wrong the last time; whether it is attempting to connect or is waiting for a while before connecting again.

 Finally, status information from weave DNS is included.
 In this example, the DNS container has not been launched so no status information is